Malchemis/POC-Python-DPLL/report.md

 The original `dp_default` code applied a series of transformation rules (removal of tautologies, unit clause propagation, pure literal elimination, and superset clause removal) recursively.
-Our profiling of `dp_default` (using a representative run on SATLIB files) showed that:
+Our profiling of `dp_default` (using a representative run on SATLIB files repeated 10 times) showed that:

-- **Function Call Overhead:** Over 2.3 billion function calls were made with a cumulative time of over 250 seconds.
+- **Function Call Overhead:** Over 2.3 billion function calls were made with a cumulative time of over 257 seconds.
 - **High-Frequency Operations:** Functions such as `formulas_equal`, `third_rule`,
 and `find_single_literal` (which internally calls `exists_in_clauses`) dominated the runtime.
 For example, `exists_in_clauses` was called over 67 million times,